Green Card Experts

 Non-Americans who are making investments in US companies may qualify for an EB-5 Green Card.
 To get one of these investment-based Green Cards, you neither need a Labor Certification nor a job offer, but the premises are high:

-• You have to invest $1,800,000 in a US business (or $900,000 in a rural area or a region with high unemployment rates).
+• You must invest $ 1,050,000 in a U.S. company (or $ 800,000 in a rural area or region with high unemployment).

 • You must submit a business plan that shows how you will improve the US economy.